chteuchteu/Munin-for-Android-Import-Export-Server/README.md

 * Copy the `config-sample.php` file to `config.php`, and set its values depending on the two previous steps
 * In Munin for Android, set the **Import/Export server** config item according to your server address*

+**Important**: if you install this on your server, please "Watch" this repository to be kept in touch when updates are made to this script.

 (*) Munin for Android 3.5 and up supports import/export server address customization